Omar4589/Daily-Planner/README.md

 ## Description

 Are you having trouble managing your time?<br>
-Use this simple "Daily Planner" web application to plan-out your days ahead of time.
+Use this simple "Daily Planner" web application to plan-out your work days ahead of time.

 ## Tool URL